cloud-coder/docker-lab-2016/part-1/README.md

 * You created a container from the custom image you built using a Dockerfile
 * You accessed from your local machine the webserver running in a container, and saw your customizations
 * You learned basic docker commands to list, and delete images and containers.

+Lab 2 - Docker Compose

+The next lab will be on [Docker Compose](../part-2/README.md)